tsattolo/CCStatTests/README.md

 compressed version of this folder with all the tables is included herein.
 A list of the non-standard libraries that must be installed in order to run this code can be found in `requirements.txt`.

+There are also 3 files in the `graph/` folder that are used to generated graphs from the dataframes output by **inject.py**.
+These are not used in the original conference paper but are included in the subsequent thesis.
+The files in question are:

+* **graph_test.py**: Shows the effect sizes for different traces.
+* **graph_comb.py**: Shows correlations between different tests.
+* **graph_clust.py**: Shows predictions of a 2-D logistic regression detector.